pretix/pretix/doc/api/resources/items.rst

 ├ price                               money (string)             The price used for this variation.
 This is either the
                                                                  same as ``default_price`` if that value is set or equal to the item's ``default_price``.
-├ active                              boolean                    If ``False``, this variation will not be sold or shown.
+├ active                              boolean                    If ``false``, this variation will not be sold or shown.
 ├ description                         multi-lingual string       A public description of the variation.
 May contain
                                                                  Markdown syntax or can be ``null``.
 └ position                            integer                    An integer, used for sorting